junxit/us-congress-bills-114/metadata.md

 - 2016-12-01 — Senate amendment submitted
 - 2016-12-01 — Senate amendment submitted
 - 2016-12-01 — The committee substitute withdrawn by Unanimous Consent. (consideration: CR S6679)
+- 2016-12-02 — Message on Senate action sent to the House.
+- 2016-12-02 — Received in the House.
+- 2016-12-02 — Referred to the House Committee on Science, Space, and Technology.